vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 1. If a party **is** currently a **referee** and submits multiple `ApplyReferralCode` transactions in an epoch, the latest valid `ApplyReferralCode` transaction will be applied.
 1. If one or more of the following conditions are not met,  any `ApplyReferralCode` transaction should be rejected.
     - a party must not currently be a **referrer**.
-    - party must not have an active liquidity provision.
-1. If a party is associated with a referral set any future liquidity provision transactions from the party should be rejected.

 #### Epoch and running volumes